 Don't Accept 'Teething' With a Management System

 I'm not saying that your processes should be perfect first time, every time.
 What I am saying is that there should be no excuses for accepting failure within your management system.
-Adopting an approach that things will eventually work themselves out with time is ignoring a very important warning sign that:
+Adopting the approach that things will eventually work themselves out with time is to ignore a very important warning sign that:

 A: Your management system hasn't been implemented properly

 B: You haven't mapped out your processes effectively

 C: You haven't assembled the right team of people to map out your processes effectively

 Business Process Optimization Doesn't Occur After You Buy a Management System

 So you've purchased the software and your IT team have implemented it within your organization?
 Great!
 I guess it's time to pack up and go home for the day - job done.

 Purchasing and installation is only the beginning.
 A management system is only as good as the people you've got involved with its implementation; as John Apter, Hampshire Police Federation Chairman, realized when he stated with hindsight that "On paper it looked great but in reality it was shambolic and... the fall-out... has been nothing short of a disgrace."